-On December 7, 2020, we announced a partnership for the commercialization of our 3-antigen HBV vaccine with Syneos, who was selected for their robust and innovative commercialization experience and deep vaccine expertise, including successful partnerships with leading vaccine manufacturers.
+On December 7, 2020, we announced a partnership for the commercialization of PreHevbrio with Syneos, who was selected for their robust and innovative commercialization experience and deep vaccine expertise, including successful partnerships with leading vaccine manufacturers.
 VBI and Syneos began working together on the launch strategy in 2019 and expanded the relationship in 2020 to build the leadership team and field teams dedicated to VBI, incorporating full-service commercialization solutions.
 As part of this partnership, we have fully-dedicated field team members across medical affairs, market access, and sales.